signalstickers/Adhesive/README.md

 ### Getting the API keys

 Install Node.JS and npm, then from within the signal-db-key-pull directory, run `npm run start`.
-It will open a new window with your DB key.
-Then run `python -m adhesive.signal_auth <your db key here>` to get your credentials.
+Then run the command it tells you to run to get your credentials.

 ### Running the bot